Asafb26/pr-labels-action-json/README.md

 ### `labels-object`

 The labels on this PR.
-A dictionary containing `true` where a label exists.
+An array containing the value of the label where a label exists.

 ## Example usage